Steve Andropoulos and Betsy Stewart: Storyline

 The characters of Steve and Betsy fall in love in 1982, and Betsy offers to give him her trust fund money so he can start his own business.
 Although touched by the gesture, Steve refuses her offer.

 Despite everyone's efforts to keep the news a secret, Steve's brother, Nick, finds out that the pair are dating and suspects that Steve is only after Betsy's trust fund.
 Nick confronts Steve and Betsy, and Betsy promises to stop seeing him in a panic.
 Despite this, Nick finds them picnicking together and violently confronts Steve; In the course of the argument, Nick has a massive heart attack and mutters that he wishes he'd killed Steve.
 After extracting a promise from Betsy never to see Steve again, Nick dies.

 As the series progresses, Betsy instead hastily marries Craig Montgomery, when he saves her from an explosion.
 Their marriage is later strained due to Craig's incessant jealousy, leaving Betsy to flee to Spain.

 Upon returning to Oakdale, Betsy is ready to leave Craig but loses her nerve when he plans a romantic evening for her.
-Torn between her love for Steve and her commitment to Craig, Betsy makes love to Craig.
+Torn between her love for Steve and her commitment to Craig, Betsy has sex with Craig.
 When Betsy later becomes pregnant, she's convinced the child is Craig's and decides to commit herself to the marriage.
 Steve is left heartbroken over this decision, with Craig continuously hinting that Steve and Diana McColl seem to be an item now.

 Soon after, Steve is wanted for the theft of Whit McColl's gold coins.
 Later, Betsy finds a wounded Steve in the back seat.
 Despite knowing that he is wanted by the police, she takes him to the boathouse and tends to his wounds.
 Betsy enlists Steve's friend, Tucker Foster, to help them find out who framed Steve.
 Then Betsy's grandfather, David, catches Betsy sneaking into the supply room at Memorial Hospital to get medicine for Steve.
 David discovers that Steve is suffering from blood poisoning and gangrene and will die unless he gets treatment.
 With Betsy's help, David operates on Steve right there in the boathouse.

 Meanwhile, one of Whit's rare coins has been bought by Bobbi Maxwell and her boyfriend, Lonnie.
 They trace Tucker from the pawnshop and call him for a meeting.
 Betsy and Steve join the "coin hunt" and arrive for the meeting to try to buy back the coin.
 Craig is relieved, because now he could spend more time with Diana.
 But when Betsy tells Craig she is going to call her broker and sell some stocks to get money for the cruise, Craig panics.
 He has made some bad investments and lost all her money in the stock market.
 The Montgomeries are broke, only Betsy doesn't know it yet.
 In the process of attempting to help Steve, Betsy finds that she is still in love with him and decides to leave her husband.